LukasDetermann/shadow/readme.md

 ## Next Goals

 - Improve Annotation Processing Support
-  - Add a Java DSL Api for Rendering
   - Add support for specific Annotations
 - Improve Support for other Metaprogramming Apis
   - Move more of the implementation to the `shadow-implementation-support`